Skip to contents

 References

 Chen, Tianqi, and Carlos Guestrin.
 2016.
 XGBoost: A Scalable Tree Boosting System.”
-In Proceedings of the 22nd Acm Sigkdd International Conference on Knowledge Discovery and Data Mining, 785–94.
+In Proceedings of the 22nd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining, 785–94.
 ACM.

 Ke, Guolin, Qi Meng, Thomas Finley, Taifeng Wang, Wei Chen, Weidong Ma, Qiwei Ye, and Tie-Yan Liu.
 2017.
 LightGBM: A Highly Efficient Gradient Boosting Decision Tree.”
 In Advances in Neural Information Processing Systems, 3146–54.